 Alice Cooper Mask

 This gruesome looking mask is produced by Trick Or Treat Studios and is officialy licensed by Alice Cooper.
 It is made of rubber with authentic looking hair attached, there are also holes above the eyes so you can see where you're going when wearing it.

-Some fans have stated that it doesn't look very much like Alice but I think it looks ok.
-It's certainly very scary, this is something my little daughter will agree with as she wouldn't stop crying when she saw me in it!
+Some fans have stated that it doesn't look very much like Alice, but I think it's ok.
+It's certainly very scary, this is something numerous children who have come round my house trick-or-treating will testify to!